 1 Million Years Ago – Wonderwerk Cave (South Africa), found evidence of controlled use of several fires likely by Homo erectus our human ancestors, including the use of fire in the cooking of plants and animals.
 Also found were stone tools all showing thoughtful intentionality.
 It is possible that fire could have played a part in early superstitionism, then supernaturalism, and following through into religion as well as myths.

 770,000 Years Ago – Homo erectus and Homo erectus pekinensis (Peking Man) left evidence which helps establishes they could control and use fire.
 We need to stop thinking that all advancement waited until modern humans came along.
 We likely learned a few things from the beings before us, just as it is not unthinkable that the beings before us likely learned a few things from the beings before them.

-600,000 Years Ago – Fire can be said to have a reasonably wide use and possibly being sacralized to some extent then or sometime later, but we do know at some point fire was attached to sacredness.
+600,000 Years Ago – Fire can be said to have a reasonably wide use and possibly being sacralized to some extent than or sometime later, but we do know at some point fire was attached to sacredness.
 At what point in humanoid history did these sacred rituals fully appear?
-What dreams were dreamed, what stories told around the fire?
-It is likely fire was one of the earliest superstitionized things, later becoming a supernaturalized symbols, them lasting as a sacradized part of religious iconography.
+What dreams were dreamed, what stories were told around the fire?
+It is likely “fire” was one of the earliest superstitionized things, later becoming a supernaturalized symbols, them lasting as a sacralized part of religious iconography.

 400,000 Years Ago – Neanderthals were commonly using fire.
 The most probable ignition source was flint and iron pyrite (fool’s gold).